ChocoTaco1/Tribes2-Server-Setup-Guide/README.md

 ---
 ### Connecting to your vps
- - SSH as root into your vps (Your ssh password can usually be found on your host vps website)
+ - SSH as root into your vps (Your root password can usually be found on your host vps website)
  - In windows use puTTy (ssh tunneling for vnc: https://helpdeskgeek.com/how-to/tunnel-vnc-over-ssh/) - https://putty.org/
  - In Linux use